Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 Just 3 km (1.8 miles) from Sultanahmet, the Galata neighborhood is the best place to stay in Istanbul for travelers who want to be close to everything.
 It offers a unique blend of history, architecture, and vibrant nightlife – so you can have it all if you want to!

 Compared to the previous 2 areas, this is a smaller neighborhood that doesn’t boast as many historical attractions.
-However, there is one thing you cannot miss – the Galata Tower, a 14th-century Byzantine tower with a top-floor restaurant overlooking the Bosphorus.
+However, there is one thing you cannot miss – the Galata Tower, a 14th-century Genoese tower (built in 1348) with a top-floor restaurant overlooking the Bosphorus.

 Around the Galata Tower, you’ll find many restaurants, souvenir shops, boutiques, fresh juice stalls, and the famous Kamondo Stairs (map), one of the most popular photo spots in the area.
-Keep in mind that this area is quite hilly, and there are a lot of stairs to climb, so visit when you’re well-rested and ready for some physical activity!
+Keep in mind that this area is quite hilly, with many stairs to climb, so visit when you’re well-rested and ready for some physical activity!

-My top recommendations for where to eat and drink in the area are Pepo’s Galata for traditional Turkish food and Viyana Kahvesi for desserts and Turkish coffee and tea.
-And if you like live music venues, I’d suggest spending an evening at Nardis Jazz Club.
+My top recommendations for where to eat and drink in the area are Pepo’s Galata for traditional Turkish food and Viyana Kahvesi for desserts, Turkish coffee, and tea.
+And if you like live music venues, I’d suggest spending an evening at Nardis Jazz Club

-Galata is also within walking distance of Istiklal Avenue, where you can spend the day shopping, as well as the Galata Bridge, which connects the European to the Asian side of Istanbul.
-So, if you find yourself in Galata wondering what to do in Istanbul, hop on to the Asian side.
+Galata is also within walking distance of Istiklal Avenue, where you can spend the day shopping, as well as the Galata Bridge, which spans the Golden Horn and links Karakoy and Beyoglu with the historic peninsula (Eminonu), all on the European side.
+So, if you find yourself in Galata wondering what to do in Istanbul, just walk across the bridge to the Old City.

 NOTE: Galata is known for its variety of accommodations.
 Even though there are more boutique luxury hotels in the area, I would say, but there are definitely plenty of options for all kinds of budgets!